 While you can catch plenty of kokanee without scent on your lure, you will certainly tip the odds in your favor by adding a little “stink” to your rig.
 In kokanee circles, the time-honored approach has been to tip hooks with Green Giant white shoepeg corn.
 For reasons not totally understood by those of us with brains larger than a splitshot, kokanee seem to have a real sweet tooth for the stuff.

 These days, the whole corn thing has been taken to a totally new level.
 Hard-core koke anglers will often have 3 or 4 different colors of dyed corn on board, along with 15 different scents and combinations thereof.
 Honestly, it’s getting a little crazy!
-I think having several different shades and flavors on hand may give you an edge on the really slow days, but I prefer to operate on the keep it simple principle and use my corn “el natural” – though I often like to marinate it in Pautzke’s Kokanee Fuel overnight before I fish.
+I think having several different shades and flavors on hand may give you an edge on the really slow days, but I prefer to operate on the keep it simple principle and use my corn “el natural” – though I often like to marinate it overnight in stuff like:

 Trolling Speed